xpack/xpack-build-box/ubuntu/16-xbb/README.md

 bash ~/Downloads/xpack-build-box.git/ubuntu/16-xbb/arm32v7-run-with-image-v3.3.sh
 ```

+The two Arm builds started in parallel take about 670 minutes
+on a Raspberry CM4 with 8 GB RAM.

 The following commands can be used to create the docker container
 with the bootstrap also mounted from the host: